Do you have bad presenting habits?

 That is another part of the phenomenon.

-It seems to be very easy for someone to speak about something they really care about with passion yet not so easy when we are giving the quarterly update, sales pitch or team briefing.
+It seems to be very easy for someone to speak about something personal that they really care about with passion.
+It doesn’t seem quite so easy when we are giving the quarterly update, sales pitch or team briefing.

 Every now and then one of our clients will explain that they simply can’t be passionate about what they are saying because it is such a boring topic.